Wedding Terminology: A Comprehensive Guide for the Newly Engaged

 WEDDING PLANNING TERMINOLOGY

-These are just some of the most common wedding planning terminology that you need to know.
+These are just some of the most common wedding planning terms that you need to know.

 Here are a few quick recommendations for learning the rest of what you need to know —